transcriptaze/vpd/GUIDE.md

 ## Projects

-The current state of a project is saved in the browser local storage and the application will do its level best to resume where you last left off, but **really** you should save a project if it contains any significant work.
+The current state of a project is saved in the browser local storage and the application will do its level best to resume where you last left off, but **really** you should save a project if it contains any significant work or changes.

-A VPD project file is a just a human readable JSON file that can be loaded (or dropped on to the panel design area) to recreate a module.
+A _.vpd_ project file is a just a human readable JSON file that can be loaded (or dropped on to the panel design area) to recreate a module.

 1. To load a _.vpd_ file: